 The District has third-party administrators for both medical and dental coverage.
-The medical program includes three plans: a traditional indemnity plan; a comprehensive plan; and point-of-service, managed-care plan.
+The medical program is a point-of-service, managed- care plan with an opt-out feature.
 Under the medical and dental plans, the District reimburses the third-party administrators for actual claims paid, and additionally, incurs expenses for administrative, reinsurance and capitation fees and other fees associated with the administration of the program.

-The District is reimbursed for medical claims in excess of \$150,000 per individual and for claims in the aggregate, the amount of which is determined on a yearly basis.
-The estimated maximum for 2012-2013 was \$8.8 million.
-The total paid during 2012-2013 before reinsurance reimbursements of \$483,062 was \$8,561,054.
+The District is reimbursed for medical claims in excess of \$175,000 per individual and for claims in the aggregate, the amount of which is determined on a yearly basis.
+The total paid during 2016-2017 before reinsurance reimbursements of \$397,264 was \$8,018,619.